 Coffee in India is grown under a canopy of thick natural shade in ecologically sensitive regions of the Western and Eastern Ghats.
-This picture is clicked at an estate in Chikmagalur, Karnataka, the town where coffee was first grown in India.
+This picture is clicked at a plantation in Chikmagalur, Karnataka, the town where coffee was first grown in India.

 It is one of the 25 bio-diversity hotspots of the world.